 We have evaluated our exposure to interest rates based on the amount of variable debt outstanding under our revolving credit agreement at December 31, 2016, and determined that a 100 basis-point change in interest rates would result in an impact to income before taxes of approximately \$2.4 million.
-See Note 6 to our audited consolidated financial statements included in this Annual Report on Form 10-K for further information about our debt.
+See Note 6 to our audited consolidated financial statements included in this Annual Report to Shareholders for further information about our debt.